Justherozen/compiler_c/README.md

 1. `git pull` to make sure you're up to date
 2. Optionally, `git checkout <your-branch-name>` (the **master** branch should always be working fine)
 3. `make`  to compile and run the project.
-4. `make test` to run the testing cases,`make clean` to clear the generation result.